eWaterCycle/infra/README.md

 The hardware environment used by the eWaterCycle platform development team is the [SURF Research Cloud](https://servicedesk.surfsara.nl/wiki/display/WIKI/Research+Cloud+Documentation).
 Starting a machine on the Surf Research Cloud requires that you have research budget with SURF, for more info see the website of [SURF](https://www.surf.nl/en/research-it/apply-for-access-to-compute-services).
 Once running, access to the machine can be shared to anyone.

-The setup instructions in this repo will create an eWatercycle application(a sort-of VM template) that when started will create a machine with:
+The setup instructions in this repo will create an eWaterCycle application(a sort-of VM template) that when started will create a machine with:

 * Explorer: web visualization of available models / parameter sets combinations and a way to generate Jupyter notebooks
 * Jupyter Hub: to interactivly generate forcings and perform experiments on hydrological models using the [eWatercycle Python package](https://ewatercycle.readthedocs.io/)